Amazon's Jeff Bezos, wife, make $2.5 mln donation for gay marriage

 In the email, Silk said Cast wrote to the couple: "We need help from straight people.
 To be very frank, we need help from wealthy straight people who care about us and who want to help us win."

 On the other side of the issue, gay rights advocates and some local politicians have in recent weeks taken aim at fast-food chain Chick-fil-A and its president, Dan Cathy, after he told the Baptist Press his company supported the "biblical definition of the family unit."
-Same-sex couples across the country plan a kiss-in at Chick-fil-A restaurants on August 3.
-(Editing by Alex Dobuzinskis and Peter Cooney)
+Same-sex couples across the country plan a kiss-in at Chick-fil-A restaurants on Aug.
+3.